Wood type: Mature industry

 In the mid-nineteenth century there were numerous wood type manufacturers in the United States.
 All the significant manufacturers were based in the Northeast and Midwest, many around New York City and in Connecticut.
 The market for wood type was apparently limited and most businesses had side-lines as dealers in other printers' equipment, or making other wooden goods.
 One of the larger firms until the 1880s was the company of William H. Page, near Norwich, Connecticut.
-Wood type competed with lithography in the market for display typography.
+Wood type competed with lithography and stencils in the market for display typography.

 Common type styles included the slab serif, fat face, sans-serif, reverse-contrast or "French Clarendon", and other genres such as "Tuscan" (spikes on the letter), "Grecian" (chamfered) and ornamented forms.
 (The use of fictitious adjective names for newly invented type styles was common with wood type manufacturers but not invented by them, for example in London Vincent Figgins had called his first slab-serif "Antique" around 1817 and the Caslon foundry's first reverse contrast typeface around 1821 was given the probably fictitious name "Italian".)
 Types were made in extreme proportions, such as ultra-bold and ultra-condensed.
 For Bethany Heck, "wood type in the US was pioneered by mad scientists who strained good taste and legibility in an attempt to cover the broadest range of ornament, width and weight".
 "Chromatic" types were also made for printing colour separation, showing the delicacy that could be achieved.

 Wood type had distinctive characteristics compared to metal type.
 The demand for novelty led to an arms race of new styles of novelty type designs, and because each type was individually cut by pantograph from a pattern, types could be offered in a wide range of sizes.
 Wood type styles were sold in a wide range of widths from condensed to ultra-wide, and Hamilton offered to supply at regular prices any width desired in between its standard widths.
-Robert James DeLittle of the York type cutters DeLittle explained in 2000 that sometimes very condensed letters were needed for theatre posters because "If you were more important than the other chap, your name had to be in larger letters.
+Robert James DeLittle, the last owner of the DeLittle wood type cutters in York, England, explained in 2000 that sometimes very condensed letters were needed for theatre posters because "If you were more important than the other chap, your name had to be in larger letters.
 If you were unfortunate enough to have a long-winded name you had great difficulty in fitting it into those narrow theatrical bills."
 As noted above, multiple types were often made for the multiple layers of a design to be printed using colour separation.
 As wood type was made for large sizes, it was often made with very narrow sidebearings between letters, so spacing material had to be inserted to achieve the desired spacing between characters.
+Digital typeface designer Anatole Couteau comments: "in wood type...due to how the wooden blocks are cut, spacing is typically so tight that you constantly have to do kerning."